nipy/heudiconv/paper.md

  - name: James Kent  # 8 commits, issues: opened 3 participated in 0
    orcid: 0000-0002-4892-2659
    affiliation: University of Texas at Austin
-# - name: Michael  # 0 commits, issues: opened 7 participated in 3
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Basile Pinsard  # 1 commits, issues: opened 6 participated in 1
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Ted Strauss  # 0 commits, issues: opened 8 participated in 0
    orcid: 0000-0002-1927-666X
    affiliation: